NIH-CARD/CARDlongread-report-parser/README.md

 ## Quality control metrics tracked and parser output fields

-The following quality control metrics are extracted from each MinKNOW raw QC report JSON and output in order as a table used for further QC dashboard generation:
+The following quality control metrics are extracted from each MinKNOW raw QC report JSON and output in order as a table used for further QC dashboard generation.
+When these are not found in a JSON, they are listed in the raw QC output table as 'NA'.

 | Metric | Definition |
 | ------ | ---------- |